Xazu001/brand-template-5325/README.md

 ## Description

 **Brand Template XN**
-This is just a template that you can easily clone, modify, and deploy on Cloudflare Pages.
+A ready-to-use template that you can easily clone, customize, and deploy on Cloudflare Pages.
+It provides a solid foundation for building your brand's online presence quickly and efficiently.

 ## Basic Setup